Knowledge Organization | Philosophy of Information | Documentation | Biodiversity Informatics

 My NSF-funded dissertation, titled, Contingent Consensus: Documentary Control in Biodiversity Classifications, explores what Information Studies can learn about taxonomies from studying the history, construction, and articulation of biodiversity knowledge organization systems.
 I bring together several domains of scholarly activity in my work including, classification theory, philosophy of information, documentation studies, biodiversity studies, systematics, Science, Technology & Society studies (STS), infrastructure studies, and data studies.
 You can find out more about my project on Ampersand, the online magazine of the UCLA Graduate School of Education & Information Studies, as well as on the UCLA Newsroom, the main media outlet for the University.

-My dissertation research has been awarded a Smithsonian National Museum of Natural History Travel Honorarium, the 2016 Litwin Books Award for Ongoing Dissertation Research in the Philosophy of Information (also profiled on UCLA’s Ampersand), as well as the Eugene Garfield Doctoral Dissertation Fellowship, by the International Library & Information Studies Honor Society, Beta Phi Mu.
+My research has been awarded a Smithsonian National Museum of Natural History Travel Honorarium, the 2016 Litwin Books Award for Ongoing Dissertation Research in the Philosophy of Information (also profiled on UCLA’s Ampersand), as well as the Eugene Garfield Doctoral Dissertation Fellowship, by the International Library & Information Studies Honor Society, Beta Phi Mu.

 Other fields of scholarly interest include, history of the book and print culture, library studies/management, special collections & archives, and scholarly & electronic publishing.